idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can you Get a Speeding Ticket Dismissed in Idaho?

 No. While some US states dismiss traffic tickets if the offender agrees to certain programs e.g. participating in a driver improvement course, the option for dismissals does not apply to traffic offenders in Idaho.
-The court will only dismiss an Idaho traffic infraction upon entry of a not-guilty verdict or per Rules 60(a) and (b), Idaho Rules of Civil Procedure (IRCP).
+The court typically dismisses an Idaho traffic infraction upon entry of a not-guilty verdict or per Rules 60(a) and (b), Idaho Rules of Civil Procedure (IRCP).
 Otherwise, these tickets cannot be dismissed.

 What Happens if You Plead Guilty to a Traffic Ticket in Idaho

-Anyone who pleads guilty to a traffic ticket in Idaho is liable to the following penalties:
+Anyone who pleads guilty to a traffic ticket in Idaho may be subject to the following penalties:

 • Fines